-Based solely on our examination of the copies of such forms received by us, or written representations from reporting persons that no Forms 3, 4 or 5 were required of such persons, we believe that during our fiscal year ended December 31, 2018, our directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements, with the exception that each of Michael H. Carrel, M. Andrew Wade and Douglas J. Seith filed one late Form 4.
-Each of the late Form 4s related to one acquisition of shares by each reporting person pursuant to the Company's 2008 Employee Stock Purchase Plan.
+Based solely on our examination of the copies of such forms received by us, or written representations from reporting persons that no Forms 3, 4 or 5 were required of such persons, we believe that during our fiscal year ended December 31, 2019, our directors, executive officers and 10% stockholders complied with all Section 16(a) filing requirements, with the exception that each of Michael H. Carrel, M. Andrew Wade, Justin J. Noznesky, Salvatore Privitera and Douglas J. Seith filed one late Form 4.
+Each of the late Form 4's related to the annual grant of shares by each reporting person pursuant to the Company's 2014 Amended Stock Incentive Plan filed one business day late.